-See, e.g., Palmer & Hondula, supra note 55, at 10,557 (finding very little evidence of success); see also Martin W. Doyle & F. Douglas Shields, Compensatory Mitigation for Streams mitigation is generally too sparse and too methodologically heterogeneous to allow definitive conclusions.
-We do not yet know, in other words, what benefits this transformation has actually produced for the environment, and our best evidence may just be the sense, widely shared among regulators and mitigation providers, that performance has greatly improved.
-But we do know that for entities that hoped to ignore compensatory mitigation requirements, or to satisfy them with just a cursory effort, the world has become a less welcoming place.
+mitigation.99 That does not mean compensatory mitigation has fully proven itself.
+Some studies have found mixed results, or worse,100 and the literature reviewing the performance of compensatory mitigation is generally too sparse and too methodologically heterogeneous to allow definitive conclusions.101 We do not yet know, in other words, what benefits this transformation has actually produced for the environment, and our best evidence may just be the sense, widely shared among regulators and mitigation providers, that performance has greatly improved.102 But we do know that for entities that hoped to ignore compensatory mitigation requirements, or to satisfy them with just a cursory effort, the world has become a less welcoming place.

 In many ways, the initiatives of 2015 and 2016 just relocated these old trends to a new agency setting.
-The vanguard of compensatory mitigation policy had been implementation of Clean Water Act section 404, and other regulatory programs had largely followed EPA and the Corps's lead.
-Other agencies sometimes lagged, and the 2015 and 2016 mitigation policy documents were partly designed to bring the United States Bureau of Land Management-an agency not traditionally known for progressive environmental policy-into the modern era.
-Absent from those documents, however, are any dramatically new ideas about mitigation policy.
+103 The vanguard of compensatory mitigation policy had been implementation of Clean Water Act section 404, and other regulatory programs had largely followed EPA and the Corps's lead.
+104 Other agencies sometimes lagged, and the 2015 and 2016 mitigation policy documents were partly designed to bring the United States Bureau of Land Management-an agency not traditionally known for progressive environmental policy-into the modern era.
+105 Absent from those documents, however, are any dramatically new ideas about mitigation policy.
 Their emphasis on advance mitigation, clearer and more consistent operating rules, and integration of mitigation with landscape-scale planning instead echoes priorities set by EPA and the Corps in their 2008 mitigation rule.
+106

 This story also is notable for what it does not include.
-Most importantly, the proponents of compensatory mitigation reform hardly ever identified their efforts as measures to boost the capitalist system.
-Even during the
+Most importantly, the proponents of compensatory mitigation reform hardly ever identified their efforts as measures to boost the capitalist system.107 Even during the Reagan